aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 Another criticism could be that this analysis was done retrospectively so there is a chance of P-hacking.
 The outcome they measure (death rate) is the most important in any medical experiment and is very objective, so there were no complex choices to be made there anyway.
 Also, their [exclusion criteria](https://www.thelancet.com/cms/attachment/c88f93f2-bd87-4f37-ae7a-b6fe9a378486/gr2.jpg) was extremely straightforward and basically only excluded children with unknown relevant information (e.g. vaccination dates).
 You can argue why they excluded orphans, but there were only 4 anyway.
 Compare the simplicity of this design to the complex exclusion criteria and subjective evaluation metrics (evaluated in an unblinded manner) of the studies that Paul cited.

 At first, the 5x magnitude of increase in deaths may look extreme.
-But the same phenomena (increase in death rate) has been observed in many other low-income countries when DTP was rolled out, as summarized by figure 3 in
+But the same phenomena (increase in death rate, especially in girls) has been observed in many other low-income countries when DTP was rolled out, as summarized by figure 3 in
 [this](https://journals.lww.com/pidj/Fulltext/2016/11000/The_WHO_Review_of_the_Possible_Nonspecific_Effects.21.aspx) meta-analysis of observational studies (not RCTs), which I have reproduced below:

 [![missing image. please report to the author](/decoding-human-body/images/autism/dtpmortalitymeta.jpeg)](https://images.journals.lww.com/pidj/Original.00006454-201611000-00021.F3-21.jpeg)